philipturner/transimpedance-amplifier/README.md

 The DAC is fried.
 I got it briefly working with VREFIO = 2.503 V during two instances of the program "KeyboardInputProgram2.cpp".
 I was trying to understand how to reproducibly get it to not show 0 V, as some random program changes caused it to work.
 For example, one time, I changed the Teensy code to add a 50 ms delay between `SPI.begin()` and the first SPI transaction to the DAC.
 All of the sudden, after that program load, the DAC worked on the following program invocations.

 Later on, I kept getting 0.99-1.00 V on VREFIO.
-The output was shorted to the power supply.
+The output was shorted to the positive power supply (15 V).
 Nothing restored the 2.5 V. Sometimes, the voltage reference was 0 V. Other times, it was 0.99 V. But it never returned to 2.5 V. This is probably a result of accumulated damage, which finally caused destruction of the voltage reference.

 I'm not going to try and salvage a DAC from another failed main board.
 It might be near-impossible to desolder.
 Even if it was, the circuit's layout might cause another failure.
 But on the bright side, my spare OP37GSZ is compatible with a breadboard.
 It might serve well in analog function generators.
 One major complication is how to reliably attach wires (V+, V-, GND) to the breadboard.
 But I don't see major theoretical reasons it cannot work out.